-The Department of Energy’s Office of Energy Efficiency & Renewable Energy’s Bioenergy Technologies Office (BETO)-funded Agile BioFoundry (ABF) consortium is overseeing a funding opportunity for industry and academic partners to utilize ABF capabilities.
+The Department of Energy’s Office of Energy Efficiency & Renewable Energy’s Bioenergy Technologies Office (BETO)-funded Agile BioFoundry (ABF) consortium is overseeing a funding opportunity for industry partners to utilize ABF capabilities.

-This funding opportunity provides resources to ABF teams to perform research on behalf of external, collaborating investigators, for developing novel microbial hosts, augmenting titer, rate and yield of bioproducts, and creating new capabilities & approaches to improve the Design-Build-Test-Learn biomanufacturing cycle.
+This funding opportunity provides resources to ABF teams to perform research on behalf of external, collaborating investigators, for developing novel microbial hosts, augmenting titer, rate, and yield of bioproducts, and creating new capabilities & approaches to improve the Design-Build-Test-Learn biomanufacturing cycle.
+Applicants should submit a proposal that identifies the technical challenges, approaches, and impacts to the mission of the ABF.

-Proposals will leverage the consortium’s world-class capabilities to address challenges in biomanufacturing, as identified by the successful applicants from industry and academia.
-Submissions should also clearly identify how the work addresses BETO goals of supporting the decarbonization of various industrial sectors, including development of sustainable bio-based products, sustainable aviation fuels, or other impacts in transportation.
+There are NO special topics of interest for this funding opportunity.
+Proposals will leverage the consortium’s world-class capabilities to address challenges in biomanufacturing, as identified by the successful applicants from industry.
+Submissions should also clearly identify how the work addresses BETO goals of supporting the decarbonization of various industrial sectors, including development of sustainable bio-based products, and sustainable aviation fuels.

 No. All awarded funds will be spent within the participating National Laboratories, with applicants directing how resources and expertise within the ABF are applied within the collaboration.

-Proposals should be well-aligned with the missions of DOE and ABF, supporting the growth and proliferation of the US biomanufacturing sector.
+Proposals should be well-aligned with the missions of DOE and ABF, supporting the growth and proliferation of the US bio-manufacturing sector.
 Specifically, the project should support the mission of the Bioenergy Technologies Office (BETO): Developing and demonstrating transformative and revolutionary sustainable bioenergy technologies for a prosperous nation.
-More information on BETO’s Strategic Plan can be found here.
+More information can be found in BETO’s Multiyear Project Plan.

-While there are no special topics for this funding opportunity, applications should specifically reference capabilities that the Agile BioFoundry offers, for example (but not limited to) artificial intelligence, -omics analysis, microbial host onboarding and development, biosensor development, bioprocess engineering, and techno-economic analysis and life cycle assessment.
-Refer to https://agilebiofoundry.org/capabilities/.
+While there are no special topics for this funding opportunity, proposals should specifically reference capabilities that the Agile BioFoundry offers, for example (but not limited to) artificial intelligence, -omics analysis, microbial host onboarding and development, biosensor development, bioprocess engineering, and techno-economic analysis and life cycle assessment.
+Refer to Agile BioFoundry capabilities.

 Applicants are expected to commit a minimum of 20% cost share.
 Example calculations: